 Since then the festival is celebrated with gaudy and enthusiasm.
 Diwali decoration has become a vital part in homes and offices.
 People prepare sweets, exchange gifts with each other, and enjoy the festivities.

 With the change in time, people have started celebrating the festival with grandeur which has a put a toll on the environment.
-However, if we all take a pledge to celebrate the festival in an eco-friendly way, we can help the environment to a great extent.
-This Diwali go green with 11 eco-friendly Diwali decoration ideas for home, office and school.
+However, if we all take a pledge to celebrate the festival in an eco-friendly way, we can help the background to a great extent.
+This Diwali, go green with 11 eco-friendly Diwali decoration ideas for home, office and school.

-11 Super Quick Diwali Decoration Ideas for Home, Office & School
+11 Super Quick Diwali Decoration Ideas & Images for Home, Office & School

 1. Decorate Earthen Diyas